It’s Free, and We’re All Worth It

 The Positive Coaching repertoire includes work by Michael Gervais (master of high performance mindset), Jonah Oliver (normalizing pressure), David Epstien (why generalists win), Daniel Coyle (culture culture culture), Steve Magness (the science of real toughness).
 Even Malcolm Gladwell in his more recent work about the revolutionary (in the 70’s) technique of “relaxing to find speed,” walks back the 10,000 hour “rule” that sent youth sports into an overtraining, early achievement frenzy.

-They, and so many others, talk about the vagaries of early specialization and talent selection; the merits of playing multiple sports and of taking a longer road to mastery vs blazing bright and burning out; the importance of positive culture and the power of a supportive team environment where everyone feels safe and valued.
-All of these highlight ways to encourage individual differences and unique paths rather than stifling or discouraging them.
+They, and so many other respected voices, talk about the vagaries of early specialization and talent selection; the merits of playing multiple sports and of taking a longer road to mastery vs blazing bright and burning out; the importance of positive culture and the power of a supportive team environment where everyone feels safe and valued.
+Positive coaching resources highlight ways to encourage individual differences and unique paths rather than stifling or discouraging them.
 The word love is liberally called out in the context of positive coaching, for the way it makes everyone stronger rather than softer.
 “Tough love” can be an essential component to improvement, but without the love part it is just bad coaching.

 When leading a group of kids or a club or a country, it costs the same to wield the sliver philosophy as it does to embrace a basic philosophy of encouragement.
 Which messaging do you think will inspire more hard work, commitment and the kinds of big audacious goals, comebacks and underdog breakthroughs that make sport exciting?